 As a high-tech identification method, you’ll be expected to scan your palm veins so that the test center can confirm your identification throughout the exam.

-As you begin studying for your NCLEX, ensure you first congratulate yourself!
+As you begin studying for your Next Generation NCLEX, ensure you first congratulate yourself!
 You’ve finished the hardest part – getting through nursing school.
-Relish in the fact that the NCLEX is the very last step you must complete before you officially become one of the most important members of the healthcare system!
+Relish in the fact that this exam is the very last step you must complete before you officially become one of the most important members of the healthcare system!